HunterCollege-MEDP33100/project2/README.md

 ## Live Demo

-- Include a link to the live version of the project hosted on Render.
+- Include a link to the live version om f the project hosted on Render.

 ## Project Overview